TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/ProjectilePathSensor.md

   - Reasoning: The customer requires the interceptor and all external sensor posts must be autonomous after initial startup.
 - Constraint 2: The Path Sensor Array shall be capable of detecting which of the possible 15 paths an approaching object is taking and relay this value to the interceptor.
   - This constraint was developed to meet the requirement, to have a sensor that can determine when a projectile has begun to move toward the interceptor and determine the path at which the projectile is heading towards the interceptor.
-- Constraint 3: The Path Sensor Array shall operate on battery power and must be capable of supplying 7 volts at 600 mA to the entire subsystem for 30 minutes.
+- Constraint 3: The Path Sensor Array shall be operated on battery power and must be capable of supplying power to the subsystem for 30 minutes.
   - Due to a constraint given by the customer the sensor posts must have independent power from the interceptor.
   - The Subsystem is required to be capable of supplying power for 30 minutes to provide adequate time to complete the competition.
-- Constraint 4: The Path Sensor Array shall implement a remote battery power solution that will utilize only one set of batteries for the entirety of the project.
+- Constraint 4: The Path Sensor Array shall limit the waste of batteries.
   - This constraint addresses the broader impacts of the current environmental impacts of disposing batteries.
 - Constraint 5: The Path Sensor Array shall comply with the ANSI Z136.1 Standard for safety requirements for a Class 3R laser.
 This includes having no intentional ocular exposure and installation of a warning sign.
   - This constraint is required due to the use of laser sensors to determine when a projectile is launched.
 This standard classifies lasers as well as defines the required PPE while using lasers.